ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

 Fret not! `[grunt.config.merge](https://gruntjs.com/api/grunt.config#grunt.config.merge)` to the rescue!

 While `grunt.config` explicitly sets and *overrides* any existing values in Grunt config, `grunt.config.merge` recursively merges value with already existing Grunt config.
 And so we get single Grunt config.
-Simple, but effective way of keep related things together.
+Simple, but effective way to keep related things together.

 An example: